 The Irish weather has had some bad press.
 In fact, one joke quips that the usual way to tell the difference between winter and summer in Ireland is to measure the temperature of the rain.
-While it is true that there are no really major temperature differences between the seasons, and that rain is likely every second day, the Irish weather is manageable.
+While it is true that there are no real major temperature differences between the seasons, and that rain is likely every second day, the Irish weather is manageable.
 That is if you are prepared for everything it can throw at you, often on the same day.

 The best times to travel to Ireland vary based on opinion.
 At this point, it should be enough to say that March through to June, and the September and October, ranks pretty high, though even a January trip to Ireland can be nice, albeit with short and often bitterly cold days.